StewAlexander-com/internet-up-clean/README.md

 rtt min/avg/max/mdev = 23.438/25.397/28.858/2.453 ms

-Please copy the below to an email and send it to the Network Administrator,
+Please copy the below to an email and send it to the Network Administrator

 ===================================